 We are constantly starving for ever newer versions of smartphones, televisions, laptops, and tablets we already own.
 As soon as our devices show any sign of weakness, we cast them off.
 Despite bans on waste exports, the sheer scale of the problem means that tons of Western electronics still make their way to Africa each year.
 Unprotected workers and children disassemble the electronics in order to reclaim valuable raw materials within.
 Massive areas of land have been polluted by the poisonous substances released when burning or otherwise taking apart these electronics.
 Agbogbloshie, Ghana, has thus become a tragic symbol of our societal discarding frenzy.

 Our Garbage Maims Ocean Life

 Bits of plastic and other plastic waste arrive in our oceans by many means.
-For ocean life like fish, whales, sea birds, and sea turtles, this trash can be deadly: they become entangled or wounded by it or inadvertently swallow it.
-This turtle solemnly earned celebrity as a symbol of the plastic waste crisis.
+For ocean life like fish, whales, sea birds, and sea turtles, this trash can be deadly: They become entangled or wounded by it or inadvertently swallow it.
+This turtle became a symbol of the plastic waste crisis.
 It got caught in a plastic ring when it was just a baby.
 Its shell and body then grew abnormally around the ring.

-The picture is extreme – and the number of animals suffering due to plastic waste in our oceans is equally so: According to the German Environmental Agency, every year up to 100,000 marine mammals and one million sea birds die as a result of garbage.
+The picture is extreme – and the number of animals suffering due to plastic waste in our oceans is equally so: According to the data presented at The Ocean Conference hosted by the United Nations, every year up to 100,000 marine mammals and one million sea birds die as a result of garbage.
 At least 136 types of sea life are known victims of entanglement and strangulation at the hands of plastic waste.
 At least 43 percent of all whale and dolphin types, over one third of sea birds, every type of sea turtle, and many types of fish inadvertently swallow garbage.

 Others Pay the True Price of Our Cheap Clothing Habit